southalabama/AdobeUserManagementApi/README.md

 users = await userManagementApi.GetGroupMembersAsync("Your group name");
 ```

-## Common issues

-An X509 certificate is required for authentication.
-Your certificate info will come from Adobe when you set up your API access within it.
-X509 certificate storage flags are tricky to work with and will change depending on your target environment.

-For Console applications, you will want to use ```X509KeyStorageFlags.Exportable``` and in Web Applications ```X509KeyStorageFlags.MachineKeySet | X509KeyStorageFlags.PersistKeySet | X509KeyStorageFlags.Exportable```

 ## Advanced Scenarios and bulk operations

 The specific methods of the UserManagementApi class may not meet your needs.
 For advanced scenarios, you can use the following two methods.